broadinstitute/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 1. **dragen_functional_equivalence_mode**
 2. **dragen_maximum_quality_mode**

-The **dragen_functional_equivalence_mode** runs the pipeline so that it is functionally equivalent to the DRAGEN hardware.
+The **dragen_functional_equivalence_mode** runs the pipeline so that it the outputs are functionally equivalent to those produced with the DRAGEN hardware.
 This mode will automatically set the following parameters:
 1. `run_dragen_mode_variant_calling` is true.
 2. `use_bwa_mem` is false.
 3. `perform_bqsr` is false.
 4. `use_spanning_event_genotyping` is false.

-By setting the Dragen parameters as listed above, the WGS workflow produces outputs that are functionally equivalent to the DRAGEN pipeline.
+5. `dragen_mode_hard_filter` is true.

 To learn more about how outputs are tested for functional equivalence, try the [Functional Equivalence workflow](https://app.terra.bio/#workspaces/broad-firecloud-dsde-methods/FunctionalEquivalence) in Terra.